rotifergirl/EvoEco-ECR-brainstorming/README.md

 ***How to join:***
-48hrs before the scheduled session, the zoom meeting ID and password will be added under the topic issue to be discussed.
+48hrs before the scheduled session, the zoom meeting ID and password will be shared on the slack channel.

-I am working on a mailing list/google group
+For any questions please email EvoEcoECRs@gmail.com